The-Known-Galaxy/archives/sith/factions/dark_jedi/dark_jedi.md

 They arrived on Korriban, radically shifting the course of history as they ruled over the ancient Sith Species advance and shape what would be known as the Old Sith Empire.

 Although some Dark Jedi were unassociated with the Sith, some worked under them over different eras.
-In the Clone Wars, Count Dooku used Asajj Ventress and Sora Bulq, while Palpatine had the Inquisitors do his and Darth Vader’s bidding.
+In the Clone Wars, Count Dooku used Asajj Ventress and Sora Bulq, while Palpatine had the Inquisitors do his and Darth Vaderâ€™s bidding.